Find this month's constraint.

 Website forms or enquiry paths

-CRM, spreadsheet, or pipeline screenshots
+CRM, spreadsheet, quote, payment, or pipeline screenshots

 Lead source overview